mvrahden/treasurer/README.md

 ## Scope Definition

 This project is meant to be *lightweight*, *easy to use* and limited to the initial scope of:
-* reading and persisting 2D data sets in any common format.
+* trouble-free reading and persisting 2D data sets in any common format.

+#### Limitations

+Treasurer is bound to the permissions of your operating system.
+It is always assuming that you have the specific permissions to read and write data or create directories and will throw an Error if you don't.

 #### Quality Measures